Skip to main content

 1. Price

+Not all types of cookware are compatible with induction.
 Consumers can really only use cast iron and some types of stainless steel.
-If
+If these aren't accessories that someone already owns, they're looking at a higher overall cost due to necessary upgrades.

 Conclusion